Experiment 2: Digital Input

 }

-Add the two push button switches to the plug-in breadboard, using pin-to-pin leads ans shown in Fig. 149.
+Add the two push button switches to the plug-in breadboard, using pin-to-pin leads ans shown in Figure 22.3.
 Take great care when mounting the switches on the breadboard, to orient them correctly, and to avoid bending the little tabs!

 Wiring diagram for prototype board.

-The next programme, in Listing 5: Binary counter with stop/start and turbo button, uses both buttons.
+The next program, in Listing 22.2, uses both buttons.
 The left-hand button, as before, stops the counter.
 The right-hand button is a “turbo” button, and makes the counter speed up by a factor of 10!

-A new programme structure, if...else has been introduced in Listing 5 (lines 28—33) is used to decide on a delay of 1000 ms or a delay of 100 ms, depending on the condition of the button.
+A new program structure, if...else has been introduced Listing 22.2 (lines 28—33) is used to decide on a delay of 1000 ms or a delay of 100 ms, depending on the condition of the button.

 The general if…else structure is as follows: